The limit cone and bounds on the growth indicator function: Introduction

 \end{theorem*} If $\psi_\Gamma \not \leq \rho$, \eqref{thm:main} implies that

 for every $\mu\in \mathfrak{a}_+^\ast$ with $\iota\mu = \mu$ and consequently (see Proposition~\ref{prop:exmax}),

 We conclude that

 must be attained in $\mathcal{L}_\Gamma$.
 Depending on the assumption on $\mathcal{L}_\Gamma$ and $\mu_\Gamma$, we will apply this to different functionals $\mu$ to obtain our results.
 Specifically, in Section~\ref{sec:fromlimitcone} we will make assumptions on the limit cone and derive properties of $\mu_\Gamma$ as well as bounds on $\psi_\Gamma$.
-In particular, we prove Theorem~\ref{mainintro} and Theorem~\ref{thm:onewallintro}.
-Conversely, in Section~\ref{sec:frommuGamma}, we will deduce properties of the limit cone from properties of $\mu_\Gamma$ and prove Theorem~\ref{thm:psilinearintro}.
+In particular, we prove Theorems~\ref{mainintro}, \ref{thm:oneweight}, and \ref{thm:psilinearintro}.